abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 ![Failure gallery](analysis/failure_analysis_gallery.png)

-Side-by-side ground truth (green) and predictions (red) across test images reveals a consistent pattern:
+Ground truth (green) beside predictions (red) across test images shows a consistent pattern:

-- **Well-represented classes are detected accurately and localised tightly** — Cardiomegaly and Aortic enlargement predictions closely match ground truth.
+- **Well-represented classes are detected accurately and localised tightly.** Cardiomegaly and Aortic enlargement predictions closely match ground truth.
-- **Data-scarce classes produce false positives.** On difficult images the model floods the field with low-confidence boxes for Pneumothorax, Other lesion, and Pleural thickening — findings it has seen only a handful of times and cannot discriminate.
+- **Data-scarce classes produce false positives.** On difficult images the model floods the field with low-confidence boxes for Pneumothorax, Other lesion, and Pleural thickening — findings it has seen only a handful of times.

 The failure mode is not "missing findings" but "guessing" on classes it never learned.